What every parent should know about Crying It Out (before trying it out ...)

 who can decide what is best for your baby.
 As long as you

-make her sleep can be
+make them sleep can be

 your choice.

-And in some situations, especially in older babies, it can be a shortcut to more sleep.
+And in some situations, especially in older babies,

 Even if it may only be temporary, it can bring some very